Xinjiang Encompass 21 Days

 Take a ride to Narati Grassland where you will view the grass on the hight mountain to feed horses, sheep, cows.

-Overnight in Narati 3 star hotel
+Overnight in Narati 3 star Narati Hotel or similar

 Day 12.
 Narati/Bayingbuluk